Oleksandr Usyk vs. Derek Chisora

-Oleksandr Usyk vs Derek Chisora, billed as Fright Night, was a professional boxing match contested between former undisputed cruiserweight champion and the WBO's heavyweight mandatory challenger, Oleksandr Usyk, and WBO Inter-Continental heavyweight champion, Derek Chisora.
+Oleksandr Usyk vs. Derek Chisora, billed as Fright Night, was a professional boxing match contested between former undisputed cruiserweight champion and the WBO's heavyweight mandatory challenger, Oleksandr Usyk, and WBO Inter-Continental heavyweight champion, Derek Chisora.
 The bout took place on 31 October 2020 at The SSE Arena, with Usyk winning by unanimous decision.

 Background

 Usyk became the first ever four-belt undisputed cruiserweight champion in 2018 after winning the World Boxing Super Series tournament.
 Following his victory over Tony Bellew later in the year, Usyk made the decision to move up to the heavyweight division in 2019.
-Usyk made his heavyweight debut against late replacement Chazz Witherspoon, with Uysk winning by corner retirement in the seventh round.
+Usyk made his heavyweight debut against late replacement Chazz Witherspoon, with Usyk winning by corner retirement in the seventh round.

 Chisora regained composure following a loss against Whyte in December 2018, going on a 3-fight winning streak in 2019.
 Scoring a UD victory over Senad Gashi in April, and a second round KO over former world title challenger Artur Szpilka in July, a fight in which Usyk was in attendance.
 In the post-fight interview, after defeating David Price in October, Chisora's manager, David Haye, commented on a potential fight with Usyk next.

-On 11 March 2020, it was announced that Usyk and Chisora would fight on 23 May 2020 at The O2 Arena in London, live on Sky Sports Box Office.
-The fight was rescheduled to 31 October 2020 due to the COVID-19 pandemic, and the venue was moved to the SSE Arena.